-Cash and cash equivalents, including restricted cash, was \$126.8 million at December 31, 2021 and \$82.9 million as at December 31, 2020.
+Cash and cash equivalents, including restricted cash, was \$97.4 million on December 31, 2022 and \$126.8 million as of December 31, 2021.
 Restricted cash mainly consists of the minimum liquidity requirements under our loan facilities.
-As at December 31, 2021 and 2020, restricted cash amounted to \$16.5 million and \$20.0 million, respectively.
-We consider highly liquid investments such as time deposits and certificates of deposit with an original maturity of around three months or less to be cash equivalents.
+As of December 31, 2022 and 2021, restricted cash amounted to \$21.0 million and \$16.5 million, respectively.
+We consider highly liquid investments such as time deposits, certificates of deposit and their equivalents with an original maturity of up to about three months to be cash equivalents.
+Time deposits with maturity above three months are removed from cash and cash equivalents and are separately presented as time deposits.
+In 2022, the time deposits above three months amounted to \$46.5 million.
 Cash and cash equivalents are primarily held in U.S. dollars.